panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 `count` is freely accessed within the scope of `foo()`.

-However, outside of `foo()` scope, the same variable `count` is not accessible.
+However, outside of the `foo()` scope, the same variable `count` is not accessible.
 If you try to access `count` from outside anyways, JavaScript throws `ReferenceError: count is not defined`.

 > *The scope* is a space policy that dictates where you can or cannot access a variable.